Here’s a frightening piece of research…one in seven small business owners cannot remember when they last took a break.

 Survey says

-And the reasons many cited for not taking a holiday included:
+In the Xero survey, the reasons many cited for not taking a holiday included:

 - They need to be available at all times as they are the decision maker (42 per cent)